home-assistant/developers.home-assistant/blog/2022-07-08-entity_naming.md

 ## New recommendations for entity naming

 We are working on improving and standardizing our entity naming.
-This will allow us to in the UI show entities in the right context in the future while removing some error prone magic magic mangling of entity names from the code base.
+This will allow us to in the UI show entities in the right context in the future while removing some error-prone magic mangling of entity names from the code base.

 The short story is:

-- Devices have their name as they have today, for example "Dishwasher"
+- Devices have their name as they have today, for example, "Dishwasher".
 - Entities will have their own name (without device, area).
-Or, they may optionally set the name to `None` (in that case they inherit the device name)
+Or, they may optionally set the name to `None` (in that case they inherit the device name).
-- Device, Area, Entity names all start with a capital letter, rest of the words are lower case (unless its a word that represents a brand/name/abbreviation of course)
+- Device, Area, and Entity names all start with a capital letter, the rest of the words are lower case (unless its a word that represents a brand/name/abbreviation of course).
-- Every entity which has been migrated to follow these rules should set the [`has_entity_name`](https://developers.home-assistant.io/docs/core/entity#entity-naming) property to `True`
+- Every entity which has been migrated to follow these rules should set the [`has_entity_name`](https://developers.home-assistant.io/docs/core/entity#entity-naming) property to `True`.

 During the migration period, we use the `has_entity_name` property to create "backward compatible" friendly names.
-In the future we can show deprecation warnings for entities which don't set the property, and later, remove it entirelly.
+In the future, we can show deprecation warnings for entities that don't set this property, and later, remove it entirely.

 The frontend is going to be adjusted for this.
 It will be able to show the entities/devices in various ways, what suits the context the most.